-Bay laurel or also commonly known for its other names Sweet Bag, Bay Tree, Tree Laurel, Laurel Tree, and Laurel, is a common garden plant that can be toxic for cats.
-Bay laurel contains eugenol and other essential oils that cause damage to tissues and release oxidizing agents in your cat’s bloodstream.
-This is dangerous as this may cause a malfunction in your cat’s organs, particularly in the liver.
+Bay laurel, also known as Sweet Bay, Bay Tree, Tree Laurel, Laurel Tree, and Laurel, is indeed toxic to cats.
+This plant contains eugenol and other essential oils that can damage tissues and release oxidizing agents into a cat’s bloodstream, posing a risk to their organ functions, especially the liver.

 Clinical Signs of Bay Laurel Poisoning in Cats